Help us return Rhinos to their ancestral home.

 PHASE 1: Segera Rhino Sanctuary

 Every step along the way is being meticulously identified.
-Social and economic requirements are treated with equal priority as the conservation goals, ensuring a holistic approach that will allow local communities to benefit.
+Social and economic requirements are a priority, ensuring a holistic approach that enables local communities to benefit.

-In Central Kenya, a number of conservancies and parks have been recognized and assessed for rhino readiness.
-Segera Conservancy, which will be the founding conservancy of the new Rhino Sanctuary, is primed to receive rhinos.
-It also follows a sustainable enterprise model focused on strengthening rural economies, engaging communities and contributing to regional and national development, ensuring a safe, productive wildlife landscape through private sector leadership, collaboration and investment focused on building and enhancing social and natural capital in the region.
+Segera follows a sustainable enterprise model focused on strengthening rural economies, engaging communities and contributing to regional and national development, ensuring a safe, productive wildlife landscape through private sector leadership, collaboration and investment focused on building and enhancing social and natural capital in the region.

 Local communities will be at the core of the rhino initiative, expanding opportunities for learning and employment, with women’s empowerment being at the forefront of conservation efforts and rhino conservation being supported by female ranger academy graduates, the first female Rhino ranger units in Kenya.